marcelahjatai/tribal-jr-qa/README.md

 + Manual API test: open the pdf file and open on your computer

 #### UI automated test:
-+ Open the repository on Visual Studio Code
++ Open the repository using Visual Studio Code
 + Open a new terminal and run:
 ``` js
 $ npx cypress open